danmarksmiljoeportal/lagvaelgeren/README.md

 # Introduction

 Welcome to DataDeling - A complete solution to catalogue Datasets and UI components to display and interact with them in a web client environment.
+The dataset can be both spatial and non spatial.

 DataDeling consists of three system components: